 Many shelters are deeply invested in learning about better ways to care for their cats.
 Morris Animal Foundation responded to this urgent need for studies that address the specific needs of these vulnerable animals.
 The Foundation has awarded $3 million in grants to more than 50 studies in the last 20 years that are targeted to the unique medical, social and emotional needs of shelter and rescue animals.

 “There’s so much good that’s come from the grants we received from Morris Animal Foundation, it’s hard to even figure out what to say,” said Dr. Hurley.
 “The portals came directly from that work, and they are just truly the best thing.”

-Learn more about Morris Animal Foundation shelter medicine studies, and all our small animal studies, and join us in helping our dog and cat companions live longer, healthier lives.
+Learn more about Morris Animal Foundation shelter medicine studies, and join us in helping our cat companions live longer, healthier lives.